 - Stakeholder involvement

 Here we are gathering information related to stakeholder involvement, including various events and brainstorming sessions.
 We are also looking forward to your thoughts and suggestions on how to reach the circular Estonia!

 Circular Economy Conference - Tark tormab!

-Circular Economy Conference will take place in Tallinn, on 5-6th of November 2019.
+First Circular Economy Conference took place in Tallinn, on 5-6th of November 2019.
 On the second day of the conference, we invite you to take part in thematic workshops to discuss about circular design, resource efficiency, reuse and recycling of building materials and bioeconomy.

 Find out more on the Circular Economy Conference website: www.ringmajandus.eu

 Opening event for stakeholders - Creating a Circular Economy Strategy

 On December 19, 2018, was the first stakeholder involvement event for creating a Circular Economy Strategy.
 The primary focus of the event was the initial idea collection.
 Discussions took place in groups where issues and opportunities of stakeholder involvement, cooperation and waste were discussed.
 The main results of the stakeholder consultation and presentations at the event can be found here (in Estonian):

 The following circular economy activities are planned under the EEA Norwegian Support Program: